Frigate Ecojet: Initial technical characteristics

-In January 2016 the company announced that it had completed wind tunnel trials in Germany in partnership with ThyssenKrupp and that the first 15 (unofficially first 45) aircraft would be manufactured and certified in the EU in a location to be announced on Feb 2016, believed to be in the short list were Germany, Czech Republic and Slovakia.
+In January 2016 the company announced that it had completed wind tunnel trials in Germany in partnership with ThyssenKrupp and that the first 15 (unofficially first 45) aircraft would be manufactured and certified in the EU, in Germany, Czech Republic or Slovakia.
 The performance specifications were also frozen at 352–400 passengers in all-economy seating, MTOW 123t, a range of 2340 km with a payload of 33.4t and 4500 km with 24.7t, a minimum runway length of 2375m and a speed of Mach 0.8.
-No announcement on a production location followed however.

 From Ecojet to Freejet

 In August 2017, initially powered by 177–226 kN PD-18R or PS-90A20 but lacking modern engines, the twinjet was modified into a Freejet four-engined design powered by modern 12–14 tf engines introduced for the single-aisle market: the Irkut MC-21's Aviadvigatel PD-14, the Pratt & Whitney PW1100G or the CFM International LEAP powering the A320neo and the B737 MAX, losing a little in aerodynamics and weight and raising the maximum take-off weight from 130 to 140 t for a range of 3,500 km for 300 passengers in an all-economy 10-abreast triple-aisle cabin, increasing to 4,680 km with 244 passengers; it has a wingspan of 48.53 m and over length of 49.65 m with eight emergency exits.

 The company said it was dissatisfied with the age of the current engines on the market in the desired power class with no new or updated models in development and lacking the funds and time (around 3–5 years of development) to sponsor development of its own.